 JapanesePod101 Vs Duolingo

 - Duolingo is great because it’s free!
 While they do offer a paid version that adds a few features and removes advertising from the site, the free version is great as is.
 From short lessons that focus on teaching Japanese from the ground-up, to gamifying your language learning effort to have you collect virtual currency; DuoLingo is a fun and interactive way to learn Japanese at your own pace.
-If you’re serious about learning Japanese you might want to look elsewhere, and use Duolingo as a sort of secondary service to reinforce the lessons learned in a more comprehensive program.
+Whatever your current level, if you’re serious about learning Japanese you might want to look elsewhere, and use Duolingo as a sort of secondary service to reinforce the lessons learned in a more comprehensive program to learn Japanese.

-How Much Does It Cost?
+How Much Does JapanesePod101 Cost?
 Is it Worth The Money?

-The three tiers are branded as Basic, Premium, and Premium plus and the price points run at $6, $10, & $23 dollars respectively.
-The basic membership offers the bare minimum of access to the sites extensive list of features, while the the Premium Plus membership offers everything you would ever need to have to learn japanese plus the kitchen sink!
-The $10 version offers a healthy medium of value and affordability, and would be our suggestion for anybody serious about learning Japanese.
+The three tiers are branded as Basic, Premium, and Premium plus and the price points run at $4, $10, & $23 respectively.
+The basic membership offers the bare minimum of access to the site’s extensive list of features such as Japanese audio podcasts and lots of regular new lesons, while the Premium Plus membership offers everything you would ever need to have to learn japanese plus the kitchen sink!
+The $10 version offers a healthy medium of value and affordability, and would be our suggestion for anybody serious about using JapanesePod101 as a way to learn Japanese.

 JapanesePod101 Basic vs Premium vs Premium Plus: What’s the Difference?

-The Premium membership, which is only $10 per month, includes a wealth of features including, but certainly not limited too; HD video lessons, 1900 more core words and phrases, word banks, vocabulary slideshows, voice recording tools, and interactive lesson quizzes.
+The Premium membership, which starts at $10 per month, includes a wealth of features including, but certainly not limited to; HD video lessons, 1900 more core words and phrases, word banks, vocabulary slideshows, voice recording tools, and interactive lesson quizzes.

 We have a special deal going with JapanesePod101.
-If you sign up through our link, you’ll get 65% off the regular prices.
-At this price, I can wholeheartedly recommend getting a membership.
+If you sign up through our link, you’ll get 30% off the regular price.
+For this value, I can wholeheartedly recommend getting a membership.

 Here’s the link: